Advanced Space Concepts Laboratory · RPI

 space exploration

-We develop rigorous analytical frameworks for multi-body dynamical systems which includes observer constellation design for SDA and RSO maneuver detection for adversary tracking to terrain-relative navigation and autonomous GN&C for planetary landing and deep space missions.
+We develop rigorous analytical and computational frameworks for multi-body dynamical systems, enabling observer constellation design for space domain awareness (SDA), adversarial RSO tracking and maneuver detection, terrain-relative navigation, and autonomous guidance, navigation, and control (GN&C) for planetary landing and deep-space missions.

 0+